tile38/tile38.github.io/docs/topics/geofencing.md

 {"ok":true,"command":"subscribe","channel":"warehouse","num":1,"elapsed":"7.361µs"}
 ```

 The connection will be kept open using the SUBSCRIBE command.
-If any object enters or exists the 6km radius around `33.462,-112.268` the server will respond in realtime with geofence notifications.
+If any object enters or exits the 6km radius around `33.462,-112.268` the server will respond in realtime with geofence notifications.

 ## Terminal 2